airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

     This command installs FastAgency, but with FastAPI serving input requests and running workflows.

+Alternatively, you can use [**Cookiecutter**](../../cookiecutter/index.md), which is the preferred method.
+It automatically installs all the necessary requirements.

 ## Example: Student and Teacher Learning Chat

 === "Mesop"